keptenkurk/BS440/README.md

 Data is added to a local CSV file.
 Data is presented by running plotBS440.py which starts a webserver and serves graphs to the user.
+You can use any web server to serve a static site based on the `csv` files.
+You can find a working example using the Caddy webserver in [dist/caddy/](dist/caddy/).

+## BS440mqtt
+Maintainer: jinnerbichler

+Send collected data via MQTT (e.g. to Home Assistant)

+## BS440influxdb
+Maintainer: qistoph

+Store collected data in InlfuxDB (e.g. for Grafana)

 ## Domoticz
 Maintainer: Tristan79 - Status: Testing